Seeking the Kingdom of God: From Religion to Relationship

 2. Use Your Gifts to Serve Others

-God has given you nine supernatural tools to build His Kingdom.
-These gifts of the Spirit are not for personal prestige; they're tools for Kingdom service.
+The gifts of the Spirit are not for personal prestige; they are tools for Kingdom service.
 You don't need ordination or a pulpit to minister; you just need a willing heart.

 3. Be a Kingdom Witness